Is Your Older Dog Becoming Aggressive? How To Handle Behavior Changes

 • Decrease in playful behaviors

-Solutions for Dog Aggression Due to Canine Cognitive Dysfunction
+Solutions for Dog Aggression Due To Canine Cognitive Dysfunction

 Supporting seniors as they cope with the progression of the illness is critical.
 Here are a few ways you can do so:

-• Manage the dog’s household so that furniture and rugs remain in place to prevent confusion, and use baby or dog gates at the top and bottom of staircases to prevent accidental falls.
+• Manage the dog’s household so that furniture and rugs remain in place to prevent confusion and use baby or dog gates at the top and bottom of staircases to prevent accidental falls.

-• Because dogs suffering from dementia might have less predictable triggers for biting, try to recognize all of the factors that led to past dog bites and either manage interactions to prevent them from happening again, or use basic training to change the dog’s perception of the situation.
+• Because dogs suffering from dementia might have less predictable triggers for biting, try to recognize all the factors that led to past dog bites and either manage interactions to prevent them from happening again or use basic training to change the dog’s perception of the situation.
 For example, if a dog suddenly air snapped when a person walked near their food bowl, toss treats to the dog when passing by so that the dog makes a positive association to people near their bowl.

 • Refrain from punishing seniors for housetraining mistakes and lapses in basic dog training because the cognitive decline and related behaviors are out of the dog’s control.
 Your dog’s behavior isn’t intentional and it’s unlikely to be remedied with punishment.